A Counterfactual Explanation Framework for Retrieval Models: Counterfactual Optimization Framework

 \paragraph{\textbf{Listwise Explanation Approach}} In Section 2, it is explained that listwise explanations typically aim to demonstrate the relevance of a list of documents to a given query.
 In listwise setup, one set of explanation terms are extracted for a list of documents, a query, and a retrieval model.
 Conversely, in our approach, we generate distinct explanations for each query-word pair.
 Therefore, to compare listwise explanations with our method, we aggregate all individual explanations obtained for each document-query pair in the list to create a unified explanation set for the entire list corresponding to a query.
 The resulting overlap is presented in Table \ref{tab:compExIR}.

-\subsection{Counterfactual Optimization Framework}
+\section{Counterfactual Optimization Framework}

 The different parts of Equation \ref{eq:cfsetup} are described here.
 The $yloss$ in Equation \ref{eq:cfsetup} is a hinge loss function as defined in Equation \ref{eq:loss}.
-In Equation \ref{eq:loss} $z$ is $-1$ when $y = 0$ otherwise, $z=1$. $logit(f(c))$ is the logit values obtained from the ML model when the counterfactual $c$ is given as input.
+In Equation \ref{eq:loss} $z$ is $-1$ when $y = 0$ otherwise, $z=1$. $logit(f_{\{M,q\}}(c_i))$ is the logit values obtained from the classifier ($f_{\{M,q\}}$) when the counterfactual $c_i$ is given as input.

-The distance function ($dist(c_i,x)$) in Equation \ref{eq:cfsetup} is computed using the formula given in Equation \ref{eq:madp}.
-In Equation \ref{eq:madp}, $d_{cat}$ represents the number of categorical variables used in the counterfactual input.
-In Equation \ref{eq:madp}, the value of $I$ is equal to $1$ if the corresponding value of the categorical variable is same in both the counterfactual input $c$ and the original input $x$, otherwise it is set to $0$.
+The distance function ($dist(c_i,d)$) in Equation \ref{eq:cfsetup} is computed using the formula given in Equation \ref{eq:madp}.
+In Equation \ref{eq:madp}, $V$ represents the vocabulary set used to represent the document vectors ($d_{vec}$).
+In Equation \ref{eq:madp}, the value of $I$ is equal to $1$ if the corresponding term is present in both the counterfactual input $c$ and the original input $d$, otherwise it is set to $0$.

 The diversity in above equation is defined by the formula described in Equation \ref{eq:diversity}.
 In equation \ref{eq:diversity}, $K_{i,j}$ is equal to $\frac{1}{1+dist(c_i,c_j)}$. $dist(c_i,c_j)$ calculates the distance between two counterfactuals $c_i$ and $c_j$.